isfoo/TrackmaniaPathFinder/README.md

 On **Path Finder** tab you need to provide the input spreadsheet with the format as described in [Input spreadsheet](#input-spreadsheet) section.
 It can either be a local file you input to **input data file** field or URL to google spreadsheet sheet you input to **input data link**.
 You can only use one option at a time so if you want to swtich to the other option clear the text box of the other one.

-Once you provide the input you can click **Run exact algorithm** and it's going to generate the solutions in table below.
+Once you provide the input you can click **Run default algorithm** and it's going to generate the solutions in table below.
 Once it's completed you will see **Status** change to **Done**.
 The solutions found are guaranteed to be optimal top **max nr of routes** solutions.
 Note that if status will change to **Timeout** it means the algorithm was not able to finish before **max search time** and in that case there are no guarantees on the quality of solutions found.
 By default **max search time** is set to `0` which means it's infinite.

 In the output, format of which I will describe below, you might see numbers in parentheses.
 Those are "repeat CPs".
 Best way to understand repeat CPs is by example.
 Say in my spreadsheet I wrote that going from CP1 to CP2 takes 12 seconds and going from CP2 to CP3 takes 5 seconds.
 I didn't write anything for CP1 to CP3 connection, because I couldn't find anything good.
 However actually if you go through CP2 you can get from CP1 to CP3 in 12+5=17 seconds.
 It might actually be the case that going through CP2 multiple times is worth it and required for the optimal route.
 Allowing this option it would find routes with that repeated CP2.
 Initially you might think it's rare for such connections to be useful, but that is not the case.
 Often routes end up having key CPs like for example ones with easy access to reactor boost that let you go quickly to many points of the map that otherwise would take much longer.
 Also it means you don't have to manually input such connections in the input spreadsheet as this program will do it for you.